slackapi/bolt-js/docs/README.md

 ## Running locally

-Docusaurus requires at least Node 18.
+You'll want to be using at least Node 20.
 You can update Node however you want. `nvm` is one way.

 Install `nvm` if you don't have it: